Radiotherapy use while Breastfeeding

 Effects on Lactation and Breastmilk

-A systematic review compiled data from 102 patients treated with breast irradiation and subsequent lactation.
-The authors found a large variation in milk output of the irradiated breast, which may be due to the type and intensity or the radiation, concomitant surgery.
-Two studies found changes in breastmilk in the irradiated breast compared to the untreated breast, including elevated sodium, and reduced potassium, phosphate and triglycerides, Most patients could breastfeed successfully using the untreated breast.
+A systematic review compiled data from 102 patients treated with breast irradiation and their subsequent lactation experience.
+The authors found a large variation in milk output of the irradiated breast, which may be due to the type and intensity of the radiation, or concomitant surgery.
+Two studies found changes in breastmilk in the irradiated breast compared to the untreated breast, including elevated sodium, and reduced potassium, phosphate and triglycerides.
+Most patients could breastfeed successfully using the untreated breast.
 Cranial irradiation for Hodgkin's lymphoma or during childhood for leukemia can also reduce subsequent breastmilk production.

 Twenty women were identified from the European Institute of Oncology database who had breast cancer from 1988 to 2006 who agreed to take a survey of breastfeeding behavior.
 Fourteen of 15 women who underwent breast conserving surgery followed by irradiation reported hypoplasia of the irradiated breast during pregnancy.
 Of the 15 women, eight did not attempt to breastfeed.
 Of the 7 who attempted breastfeeding, one woman successfully breastfed 2 infants (2 pregnancies) for more than 6 months, one other successfully breastfed for 11 months.
 The duration of nursing in the other 5 women is unclear in the paper.
 Only two women attempted to breastfeed from both breasts, and both could breastfeed from both breasts for only 2 weeks because of reduced milk production.
 Of the women who did not attempt breastfeeding, medical counseling against breastfeeding was a major reason because of "uncertainty regarding maternal safety", and "a priori unfeasibility" expressed either by the obstetrician or the oncologist.